scummvm/scummvm/README.md

     savepath           string   The path to where a game will store its saved games.
-    screenshotpath     string   The path to where screenshots are saved. iconpath           string   The path to where to look for icons to use as overlay for the ScummVM icon in the Windows taskbar or macOS X Dock when running a game.
+    screenshotpath     string   The path to where screenshots are saved. iconspath          string   The path to where to look for icons to use as overlay for the ScummVM icon in the Windows taskbar or macOS X Dock when running a game.
                                 The icon files should be named after the game